The only thing bigger than the number of letters in the word “differential” is the sum you’ll spend to replace one.

 Replace

-How much does it cost to replace a rear differential entirely?
+How much does it cost to replace a rear differential completely?

 Depending on the make and model of your car, as well as its condition, expect to spend between $1,500 to $4,000.

 The other factor is if you buy a new rear-diff or a used/rebuilt one.
-A used or rebuilt one will help you save money, but it won’t have the same warranty as a new one.
+A used or reconstructed one will help you conserve money, but it won’t have the same warranty as a new one.

 How Do You Maintain A Rear Differential?

-To keep your rear-diff in superb condition, make sure to replace the differential fluid every 30,000-50,000 miles.
+To keep your rear-diff in excellent condition, make sure to replace the differential fluid every 30,000-50,000 miles.
 Also, have your drivetrain inspected each year.

-Doing so will ensure that any repairs are simple rather than needing a full differential replacement.
+Doing so will ensure that any repairs are uncomplicated rather than needing a full differential replacement.